-This cheesy scalloped potatoes recipe is so easy to make at home.
+This cheesy scalloped potatoes recipe is so easy to make at home with nutritious ingredients.
 It’s become one of my go-to wide dishes recently.
-Make it once, and you’ll never reach for a box of potatoes au gratin again.
+Make this from-scratch recipe once, and you’ll never reach for a box of potatoes au gratin again.

 Growing up, baked scalloped potatoes from a box were one of my favorite side dishes.
 Or was it au gratin potatoes?
 I could never keep them straight, but they were delicious.

 (People use the terms interchangeably, but traditionally au gratin potatoes are the cheesy ones.
 Bety Crocker’s boxed scalloped potatoes have cheese though, so you really can’t blame anyone for being confused!)